 BMR Calculator

-BMR Calculator helps you to determine your Basal Metabolic Rate or the number of calories needed based on your daily activity level.
+The BMR calculator is designed to determine the Basal Metabolic Rate (BMR) and the daily calories needed based on the activity level.

 ft